Learn something new every day More Info... by email

 Ideas for a religious statue on Corcovado Mountain were thrown around as early as the 1800s, but it wasn't until 1921 that a serious effort emerged, spearheaded by the Catholic Circle of Rio.
 The group held fund raisers to build a statue, and commissioned several designs to choose from, deciding to construct the statue in France, where the designer could use expert sculptors.

-The core of the Christ the Redeemer statue is made from reinforced concrete, and the sculpture is clad in soapstone.
+The core of the statue is made from reinforced concrete, and the sculpture is clad in soapstone.
 It stands 120 feet (38 meters) tall, and was completed in 1921.
 This statue has been included on the list of “New Seven Wonders of the World,” which includes sites like the Colosseum and the Taj Mahal.

 This statue is very popular with visitors to Rio, many of whom try to make an effort to go see the statue up close, in addition to admiring it from afar.
 Citizens of the city also enjoy visiting Christ the Redeemer, and like many famous religious statues, it has an almost iconic status; some people believe that the statue is largely invulnerable to natural disasters, for example.